MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/MB-310-MOD2_Lab07.md

 6. In the **Credit** account field, specify the values '420200.'

-7. In the **Voucher field**, select 'New voucher for each transaction.'
+7. In the **Voucher field**, select 'New voucher for each accrual transaction date'

 8. In the **Number sequence code** field, enter or select a value.